 You could choose an IT apprenticeship and earn, on average, up to £30,000 over the course of three years.
-It seems like a no-brainer, why would you want to lose £36,000 that you’ll never even see when you can earn just under around £30,000 in less time that it would take to get into debt?
-There’s many advantages to apprenticeships other than just the money, yet some people still don’t see their potential.
+It seems like a no-brainer, why would you want to lose £36,000 that you’ll never even see when you can earn just under around £30,000 in less time than it would take to get into debt?
+There are many advantages to apprenticeships other than just the money, yet some people still don’t see their potential.

 So you get a job and the money comes with it, that’s it?

 Nope.
 We’re not done yet!
 While a university degree is widely accepted as one of the most prestigious accolades in education, we believe that the new wave of apprenticeships will shake things up.
 When you achieve an apprenticeship with Estio you receive an official certificate that marks your excellence in working in the professional environment.
 Most Estio apprenticeships are 12 months, so not only does this certificate show your one year work experience, additionally it validates your expertise in your chosen field.

 Okay, cool… but what about after the first year of an apprenticeship?